perryabdulkadir/World_Weather_Analysis/README.md

 ### Creating a Travel Itinerary Map

-The first step of creating the travel itinerary map was importing dependencies, the GMaps API key, and reading in WeatherPy_vacation.csv as vacation_df.
+The first step of creating the travel itinerary map was importing dependencies, the gmaps API key, and reading in WeatherPy_vacation.csv as vacation_df.
 I then had to choose four cities in the same country to create a road trip connecting them all.
 I chose four Australian towns: Flinders, Hobart, Seddon, and Mount Gambier.

-I created five dataframes: one for each stop on the trip (the start, end, first stop, second stop, and third stop).
+I created five data frames: one for each stop on the trip (the start, end, first stop, second stop, and third stop).
 It was a circular trip starting and ending in Flinders, so I used the loc method to set vacation_start and vacation_end equal to the Flinders row of vacation_df.

 ```
 vacation_start = vacation_df.loc[vacation_df["City"] == "Flinders"]
 vacation_end = vacation_df.loc[vacation_df["City"] == "Flinders"]
 ```

 The same strategy was repeated for the other three stops on the journey.
-Next, I retrieved the latitude-longitude pairs for each city from their respective dataframes as tuples using the to_numpy function and list indexing.
+Next, I retrieved the latitude-longitude pairs for each city from their respective data frames as tuples using the to_numpy function and list indexing.

 ```
 start = (vacation_start.to_numpy()[0][5], vacation_start.to_numpy()[0][6])